Costco Meatballs - Air Fryer Tips + Recipe Ideas & Sauces

 - Heat for 5-7 minutes or until thoroughly warmed.

-The air fryer might be the quickest cooking method for the italian meatballs from Costco and may also produce the most tasty meatballs.
+The air fryer might be the quickest cooking method for the Italian meatballs from Costco and may also produce the tastiest meatballs.
 The meatballs develop a nice firm and crispy exterior while remaining juicy and soft on the inside.

-If you have an air fryer, I highly recommended cooking these meatballs with it.
+If you have an air fryer, I highly recommend cooking these meatballs with it.

 Steamer Cooking Instructions: